The Maya Centre

 The Maya Centre is a safe space run by women for women who will experience a therapeutic journey leading to empowerment, emotional and psychological awareness and healing.

 Our service includes both individual and group counselling to enable our clients to achieve two things:

 - Recovery: to become a psychologically healthy woman in the context of her community;

 - Resilience and the ability to avoid future harm: to develop the confidence to have a better life – not to be a victim and to break the cycle of abuse for themselves and their children.

 - To provide relief for women who are suffering from mental health problems by means of therapeutic services;

 - To educate the general public on the subject of mental health.

-To increase the wellbeing and enhance resilience in women who have experienced mental health issues which may stem from trauma and gender based violence including domestic violence, physical abuse or sexual abuse in childhood and experiences of war and conflict as well as harmful traditional practices.
+To increase the wellbeing of and enhance resilience in women who have experienced mental health issues which may stem from trauma and gender-based violence, including domestic violence, physical abuse or sexual abuse in childhood, experiences of war and conflict, as well as harmful traditional practices.